skwp/dotfiles/README.md

  * Cmd-H and Cmd-L - left an right on tabs
  * ,, to zoom a window to max size and again to unzoom it (ZoomWin standard Ctrl-w,o)
  * Use Cmd-1..Cmd-0 to switch to a specific tab number (like iTerm) - and tabs have been set up to show numbers
+ * ,q to close the quickfix and ,oq to open the quickfix (great for lookin at Ack or GitGrep results)

  Utility